 - Munich Security Index – Presents “data on perceptions of risk that pervade the societies of G7 and BRICS countries” providing insights “for interstate cooperation on shared global threats as well as into the patterns of cooperation and competition that are shaped by how societies perceive each other.”

-- Munich Security Report – An annual report containing “exclusive data and graphics on current security policy issues, compiled in cooperation with renowned partner institutions of the MSC.”
-For a detailed revision of the 2022 edition, click here.
+- Munich Security Report – An annual report containing “exclusive data and graphics on current security policy issues, compiled in cooperation with renowned partner institutions of the MSC.”.

 - An online calendar of past and upcoming events